 Their daughter May Ethel who was born in 1891 and was living with her brother George Henry in the 1911 census went on to marry Charles Brigstoke Jones on 2nd April 1915.
 They had three children, Henry Charles, Sylvia Pauline (both born in the UK) and Christine Betty who was born in Takapuna, New Zealand in 1930.
 They were living in Manly, Sydney, Australia by 1937.
 She travelled back and forth to the UK and was living in a property on Canvey for a while.
 She also stayed at the People’s Palace (The Palace Hotel) in Southend-on-Sea for a while.
 She died in 1973 at the General Hospital, Southend-on-Sea and her final address was 171 Palace Court, Pier Hill.
 (The above information has just come to us from her granddaughter, Yvonne.)

 The youngest son Harold Bertram was also on Canvey.
 He is not on the 1918 electoral roll probably because he was not quite 21.
 It is very likely he was there either with his father or in Beach House.
 He married his wife Nadine in 1923 and their daughter Rose Mary arrived soon after.
 She was Christened in St Katherines in Sept 1923 the family’s address was Beach House and Harold’s occupation was stated as Tradesman.
 In 1925 Harold followed his brother to New Zealand, the family travelling to Auckland, New Zealand aboard the “SS Tuini”.

-Of the other three children, Arthur died as a toddler, Lillian we think married and lived on the mainland and of May we have found no more information.
+Of the other three children, Arthur died as a toddler, Lillian we think married and lived on the mainland and of May new information has come in see above.